The divide-and-conquer sequential Monte Carlo algorithm: theoretical properties and limit theorems: Proofs of Theorems , , and

 \end{lemma} Key to proving the above is the following conditional Marcinkiewicz-Zygmund inequality: \begin{lemma}[{e.g.\ \cite[Theorem~3.3]{Yuan2015}}] Let $Y_1,\dots, Y_N$ denote bounded real-valued random variables on a probability space $(\Omega,\cal{F},\mathbb{P})$ that are independent when conditioned on some sigma algebra $\cal{G}\subseteq\cal{F}$ and satisfy $\Ebb{Y_n|\cal{G}}=0$ almost surely for all $n$ in $[N]$.
 For any given $p\geq1$, there exists a constant $C$ independent of $Y_1,\dots, Y_N$ and $N$ such that

 \end{lemma} Lemma~\ref{lem:lpres}'s proof is now straightforward: \begin{proof}[Proof of Lemma~\ref{lem:lpres}] Fix any $p\geq1$, $N>0$, and $\varphi$ in $\cal{B}_b(\bm{E}_{\cal{C}_u})$.
-Conditioning on $\cal{F}_{\cal{C}_u}^N$ (the sigma algebra generated by the mutated particles indexed by $u$'s children), we have that
+Conditioning on $\cal{F}_{\cal{C}_u}^N$ (the sigma-algebra generated by the mutated particles indexed by $u$'s children), we have that

 Hence, applying Lemma~\ref{lem:733} with $\cal{G}:=\cal{F}_{\cal{C}_u}^N$ and $Y_n:=N^{-1}[\varphi(\bm{X}_{u_-}^{n,N})-\pi^N_{u_-}(\varphi)]$, the tower rule, and the bound $Y_n^2\leq 4N^{-2}\norm{\varphi}^2$, we obtain